omgnetwork/omgnetwork.github.io/website/versioned_docs/version-V1/bug-bounty-program.md

 The following vulnerability categories are not eligible for a bounty reward:

-- Outdated third party software
+- Outdated third-party software
 - Any HTTP security header related issues
 - Content Spoofing
 - Issues affecting users of outdated or un-patched browsers and platforms.
-- Weak TLS and SSL cyphers
+- Weak TLS and SSL ciphers
 - Private keys that are not used in production or public test networks
 - Credentials or API keys that are expired